gldeng/universe/formal_theory/formal_theory_en.md

 - **[Information Entropy and Life](formal_theory_entropy_life_en.md)** (v27.0, D7) - Studies information entropy characteristics and quantum-classical conversion in living systems, explaining the informational basis of life's origin and evolution.
 - **[Quantum Consciousness Theory](formal_theory_consciousness_en.md)** (v25.0, D9) - Studies the quantum foundation and classical expression of consciousness, explaining the emergence mechanism of subjective experience.
 Provides new perspectives for the hard problem of consciousness.
 - **[Unified Consciousness Theory](formal_theory_unified_consciousness_en.md)** (v28.0, D10) - Unifies quantum and classical perspectives to propose a complete theoretical framework for consciousness, explaining the multi-level structure and integration mechanisms of consciousness.
+- **[Biochemical Information and Dualism](formal_theory_biochemical_information_en.md)** (v28.0, D8) - Extends the quantum-classical dualism framework to biomolecular information systems, revealing the quantum-classical dual mechanisms of information processing in living systems and analyzing the informational properties of DNA, RNA, and proteins.
+- **[Quantum Consciousness Theory](formal_theory_quantum_consciousness_en.md)** (v31.0, D9) - Explores the fundamental relationship between quantum phenomena and consciousness, positing that consciousness has quantum mechanical origins that provide the basis for subjective experience, free will, and the unity of conscious experience.
 - **[Quantum Dream Theory](formal_theory_quantum_dreams_en.md)** (v26.0, D9) - Analyzes dream states as special forms of quantum-classical interfaces, explaining non-logical and creative aspects in dreams.
 - **[High-Dimensional Observer Networks](formal_theory_observer_network_en.md)** (v26.0, D9) - Analyzes the structure and function of multi-level observer networks, including collective consciousness and high-dimensional entities.
 Research on the emergence mechanisms of consciousness and intelligence.
 - **[Observer Feedback Theory](formal_theory_observer_feedback_en.md)** (v27.0, D8) - Studies the feedback effects of observers on observed systems.
 Explains measurement problems and consciousness intervention phenomena.